gilbertosanchezcu/Pathfinding-Visualizer/README.md

 Hold 'w' key while clicking on cells to add weight (cats).
 The cats make the path more treacherous and have a weight of 10.

 Once search algorithm is done running, drag start or end point to automatically calculate new paths.
 Click on different algorithms to compare paths.

+### Added Feautures

+There is a new Notepad feature where users can enter a username and make a note (write anything they'd like).
+The user information that gets posted to the Notepad will be stored in a database.
+The database is currently being built.